AndreaP2A/P10-HRnet-modal-window-component/README.md

 - Easy to integrate into any React project
 - Customizable content through children props
 - Simple show/hide functionality
-- Styled with CSS for a clean and modern look
+- Styled with CSS for a clean and modern look : modal is encapsulated in an overlay that you can customize !

 ## Installation